phu0ngng/nccl/src/include/nccl_device/README.md

 can freely have cycles amongst itself ("impl/foo__funcs.h" and "impl/bar__funcs.h" can mutually include each other) since functions can be defined in any order once declared.

-Translation units should just include "nccl_sym.h" to ensure they get all the "impl/foo__funcs.h".
+Translation units should just include "nccl_device.h" to ensure they get all the "impl/foo__funcs.h".
 But if a translation unit wants to be more specific as to which module it pulls in it should include "impl/foo__funcs.h".

 One of the nasty reasons this was required is because of C++ defaulted function parameters: